kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 ### 8.2 Indemnification

-You agree to indemnify and hold harmless Brio from any claims arising from:
+You agree to indemnify and hold harmless BOOMO from any claims arising from:
 - Your violation of these Terms
 - Your user-generated content
 - Your misuse of the Services